daronphang/programming-resources/cloud-computing/AWS/services/storage/products.md

 ## AWS Storage Gateway

 AWS Storage Gateway is a hybrid service that provides on-premises applications with access to virtually unlimited cloud storage.
 Behind the scenes, the Storage Gateway will be using Amazon EBS, S3 and Glacier.
-All data transferred between the gateway and AWS storage is encrypted using SSL.
+All data transferred between the gateway and AWS storage is **encrypted** using SSL.

 The storage gateway is either a VM or physical server installed in your on-premise environment, and acts as a bridge between your on-premise and AWS environment.
+Can provide caching locally in on-premise environment.

 ### Benefits